SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step7-Configure-BusinessActions/README.md

         ![plot](./images/S4HANAOnPremiseDestination.png)

-### 3. Configure Business Actions in  Manage Actions application
+### 3. Configure Business Actions in  the Manage Actions application

-In this section, you will configure the different business actions that needs to be executed based on the event received.
+In this section, you will configure the different business actions that need to be executed based on the event received.

 1. In the SAP BTP cockpit, navigate to your subaccount and choose **Cloud Foundry** > **Spaces**.
-Choose your space and then choose **action-management** application.
-Choose the url provided under **Application Routes** section.
+Choose your space and then choose the **action-management** application.
+Choose the URL provided under the **Application Routes** section.

     ![plot](./images/ActionManagementApplication.png)

-2. Choose **Manage Actions** tile.
+2. Choose the **Manage Actions** tile.

     ![plot](./images/ActionManagementHome.png)

-3. Choose **Create** to create default action entry.
+3. Choose **Create** to create a default action entry.

     ![plot](./images/createaction.png)